Dinoosawruss/Dinoosawruss/README.md

 I am currently working on [Concept C](https://github.com/Dinoosawruss/Concept-C)

-In the future I wish to do a degree apprenticeship in Digital & Technology Solutions at IBM

 <details>
   <summary>Things I want to learn 🏫</summary>
   I always try and learn new things whether it be languages, technologies or libraries <br>